MentalMasochist/infoviz_project/README.md

 - [ ] add data to database csv python file to build section
 	- [ ] add data section to website and put rwa data there
 		- this will be good if you will continutally update the website database
+	- [ ] need to include all cleaning files
+		- sometimes there is a null field for authors that needs to be taken care of
 - [ ] build out visualizations
 	- [ ] trends
 	- [ ] subject graph